 Upon the filing of a claim for disability benefits with the Trust Administrator, and all necessary information required to make a determination on your claim, a decision will be made within 45 days.
-This period may be extended by the Plan for up to 30 days if the Administrator determines that such an extension is necessary due to matters beyond the control of the Plan and notifies you prior to expiration of the initial 45-day period of the circumstances requiring the extension and the date by which the Plan expects to make a decision.
-If, prior to the end of the first extension period, the Administrator determines that due to matters beyond the control of the Plan a decision cannot be rendered within the extension period, the period for making the determination may be extended for up to an additional 30 days, provided the Plan notifies you prior to the expiration of the first 30-day extension period of the circumstances requiring the extension and the date by which the Plan expects to make a decision.
+This period may be extended by the Plan for up to 30 days if the Administrator determines that such an extension is necessary due to matters beyond the control of the Plan and notifies you prior to expiration of the initial 45-day period of the circumstances requiring the extension period, the Administrator determines that due to matters beyond the control of the first extension period, the Administrator determines that due to matters beyond the control of the Plan a decision cannot be rendered within the extension period, the period for making the determination may be extended for up to an additional 30 days, provided the Plan notifies you prior to the expiration of the first 30-day extension period of the circumstances requiring the extension period of the circumstances requiring the stension period for making the determines that due to matters beyond the control of the Plan a decision cannot be rendered within the extension period, the Plan notifies you prior to the expiration of the first 30-day extension period of the circumstances requiring the extension and the date by which the Plan expects to make a decision.